 QSI International School of Phuket does not have a specific dress code.
-All Students must wear the school polo every day for school as per Thai Law.
+We do have a school uniform.
+We ask students to comply with the uniform policy.
 In view of the cultural diversity of our students, a few guidelines are in order.
 We hope these are taken in the spirit of cultural sensitivity, common sense, and respect for others.
-You are expected to wear appropriate clothing while attending school, on field trips, or at any other school function.
+You are expected to wear appropriate clothing while attending School, on field trips, or at any other school function.